rogerpease/AXIMasterStreamTutorial/README.md

 	1. You may need to hand draw a connection from axi_dma_0/M_AXIS_MM2S to AXIMasterStreamTutorial/slavestream.
 	1. It should look like this: !["Overlay Image"](pics/MasterFPGABlock.png)
 1. Make sure:
-	1. The AXI Direct Memory Access M_AXIS_MM2S connects to the AXIMasterStreamTutorial IP slavestream interface.
-This is what writes the stream data.
+	1. The AXI Direct Memory Access S_AXIS_S2MM connects to the AXIMasterStreamTutorial IP m00_axis interface.
+This is how the stream data from the peripheral is routed back to the processor.
-	1. The AXI Slave Tutorial IP has all its resets and clocks connected.
+	1. The AXI Master Tutorial IP has all its resets and clocks connected.
 They can be connected to the other resets/clocks (respectively).
 	1. The AXI Interconnect axi_mem_interconn:
 		1. axi_dma_0/M_AXI_M2SS ties to axi_mem_interconn/S00_AXI
 		1. axi_mem_interconn/M00_AXI ties to the processing system/S_AXI_HP0.
-                1. This is how the DMA fetches processor memory to feed to the stream interface.
+                1. This is how the DMA writes processor memory from data from the stream interface.
 If the S_AXI_HP0 interface is missing you missed the "S AXI HP0 interface" option or it was undone by the Block Automation.
 	1. The AXI Interconnect ps7_0_axi_periph:
      		1. There should be connections to both peripherals.
-		1. This is how the CPU communicates with the peripherals (to configure/read registers/etc).
+		1. This is how the CPU communicates with the peripherals (to read/write control and data registers).
 1. Go to the "FPGA Image" sources area, right-click and select "Generate HDL Wrapper".
 The tool that makes the netlists can't read a Block Diagram.
 	1. !["HDL Wrapper"](pics/CreateHDLWrapper.png)
 1. Run "Flow Navigator"->"Generate Bitstream" and wait for the bitstream to generate.
 This may take 5 minutes or so.